depaul-is/.github/profile/README.md

 ## Welcome to the IS GitHub Organization 👋

-Please visit our internal documentation in the Confluence wiki at https://knowledge.depaul.edu/display/ISGITHUB/IS+GitHub+Enterprise+Home.
+Please visit our internal documentation at https://knowledge.depaul.edu/display/ISGITHUB/IS+GitHub+Enterprise+Home.